TRD-B/HydroBot/README.md

 More detailed information on the project can be found in this [Instructable](https://www.instructables.com/HydroBot-a-Fuel-Cell-Powered-Robot/).
 These videos show [the driving capabilities of its Mecanum wheels](https://youtu.be/N9AgIsOAKsk), [the operation of the fuel cell](https://youtu.be/g3sNNf1apEY), and [an overview of all the components in the CAD model](https://youtu.be/ZYQn9y09kZA).

-HydroBot was developed by the [Helmholtz-Institute Erlangen-Nürnberg for Renewable Energies (HI ERN)](https://www.hi-ern.de/en) to showcase an application of fuel cells.
+HydroBot was developed by the [Helmholtz-Institute Erlangen-Nürnberg for Renewable Energy (HI ERN)](https://www.hi-ern.de/en) to showcase an application of fuel cells.
 The idea of the project was to manufacture a prototype suitable as a demonstrator for fairs, and to get a glimpse into system integration, which is not part of the core competencies of the department that developed HydroBot.